chaitanya123456700/parametric-curve-recovery/README.md

 ### Phase 1 — Global Scout (`phase1_scout.py`)

-**What it does:** Runs differential evolution over the full `(θ, M, X)` box, with part of the initial population seeded near Phase 1a's estimate and the rest random, on a coarser `t`-grid for speed.
+**What it does:** Runs differential evolution over the full $(\theta, M, X)$ box, with part of the initial population seeded near Phase 1a's estimate and the rest random, on a coarser $t$-grid for speed.
 In parallel, runs a RANSAC-style consensus search: repeatedly sample a small subset of points, propose a candidate fit, and score it by counting how many of the **full** 1500 points it explains (using Phase 0's exact residual).